 The need for better planning is exemplified by the rationale offered, when essentially the same proposal was previously before decision makers, for converting the shopping center to residential: there were, the owner said, not enough residents in the area to support his center.
 But by replacing the small amount of existing retail with housing, the developer will be creating new residents who, with the center gone, will likely have too little retail to serve them.
 That doesn’t sound like good planning — and for many it remains hard to see how housing belongs at all so close to an airport — typically a buffer zone reserved for office, retail and industrial/manufacturing uses.

-November 16, 2017 @ 6:00 pm: According to the Notice of Preparation, “Scoping Meeting” will be held at the OASIS Senior Center in Corona del Mar to describe the project and receive comments on issues that need to be addressed in the EIR.
-Written comments on that can be submitted through November 30.
+November 16, 2017 @ 6:00 pm: Per the Notice of Preparation, “Scoping Meeting” was held in the Evelyn Hart Event Center at the OASIS Senior Center in Corona del Mar.
+Staff and consultants described the project and invited comments on issues that need to be addressed in the EIR.

 November 1, 2017: The City announced the posting of a “Notice of Preparation” for an Environmental Impact Report to be prepared prior to any City approvals (this is an improvement over the previous proposal, whose approval was considered with only a lesser “Mitigated Negative Declaration”).
 Comments on issues that need to be addressed in the EIR are due by November 30, and can also be offered orally at a public Scoping Meeting to be held on November 16.